digital-culture-seminar/pfernberg-poetry-repo/README.md

 And with that I have only one question:

 **WHY ARE YOU STILL READING THIS?
 LET'S GET STARTED!
-LET'S MAKE SOMETHING VALUABLE TOGETHER**
+LET'S MAKE SOMETHING VALUABLE TOGETHER!**